-How do you calculate how much carbon emissions I saved using FAIRTIQ?
+How does FAIRTIQ calculate, how much carbon emissions I saved using FAIRTIQ?

 Here's an example to illustrate our approach:

-So far this year Lisa has used the FAIRTIQ app to travel in Switzerland between Bern and Zurich (95km one way) on a train.
-She did this trip twice meaning she did a total of 380 km.
+So far this year, Lisa has used the FAIRTIQ app to travel in Switzerland between Bern and Zurich (95 km one way) by train.
+She did this trip twice, meaning she travelled 380 km.

-To calculate the CO2 emissions for the train we multiply 380 km * 8.43 (Rail CO2 Emissions rate in Switzerland, see reference section below).
-The result is approximately 3.2 kgs of CO2 emitted.
+To calculate the CO2 emissions for the train, we multiply 380 km * 8.43 (rail CO2 emissions rate in Switzerland, see reference section below).
+The result is approximately 3.2 kg of CO2 emitted.

-To calculate the CO2 emissions saving, we then approximate the CO2 emissions made using a car (Car CO2 Emissions rate in Switzerland = 197.23) over the same distance.
-The result is approximately 75 kgs of CO2.
-Hence, the CO2 emissions saving is (75 - 3.2 kg) 71.8 kgs of CO2.
+To calculate the CO2 emissions saving, we then approximate the CO2 emissions made using a car (the car CO2 emissions rate in Switzerland is 197.23) over the same distance.
+The result is approximately 75 kg of CO2.
+Hence, the CO2 emissions saving is (75 kg - 3.2 kg =) 71.8 kg of CO2.

-To calculate the time required for a tree to absorb the extra CO2 that would have been emitted by a car over the public transport means (71.8 kgs of CO2), we divide the extra amount by the absorption rate of an average tree (approx. 22 kgs per year).
-The time required to absorb the amount is approx. 3 years and 3 months.
+To calculate the time required for a tree to absorb the surplus of CO2 that would have been emitted if the trips were done by car instead of public transport (71.8 kg of CO2), we divide the difference between the car emissions and the public transport emissions (71.8 kg) by the absorption rate of an average tree (approx. 22 kg per year).
+The time required to absorb the amount is around 3 years and 3 months.

-So it would take a single tree approximately 3 years and 3 months to absorb the CO2 that Lisa would have emitted if she had rather chosen to take the car instead of the train in her 2 return trips from Bern to Zurich!
+Thus, it would take a single tree approximately 3 years and 3 months to absorb the CO2 that Lisa would have emitted, if she had chosen to take the car instead of the train for her two return trips from Bern to Zurich!

-- Tree absorption rate: We approximate the tree absorption rate as 22 kgs per year, according to https://en.wikipedia.org/wiki/Deforestation_and_climate_change#Reforestation
+- Tree absorption rate: FAIRTIQ approximates the tree absorption rate as 22 kg per year, according to https://en.wikipedia.org/wiki/Deforestation_and_climate_change#Reforestation.